Why Bon Om Touk 2026’s An Unforgettable Festival in Cambodia

 Colorful rowing boats in Bon Om Touk Festival

 Bon Om Touk Festival is usually held in November, on the full moon day of the 10th month of the Khmer lunar calendar.
-In 2025, the festival takes place in November 15th.
 This is a special time of year when the water level of Tonle Sap Lake begins to recede, and the flow of the Tonle Sap River changes direction to flow back into the Mekong River.
 This natural phenomenon has become the foundation for the festival, symbolizing the harmony between humans and nature.

-Normally, the festibbal lasts for 3 consecutive days.
+Normally, the festival lasts for 3 consecutive days.
 During these days, Phnom Penh seems to take on a completely different appearance: colorful, bustling with sounds and filled with laughter.

-Visitors will be impressed by the scene of thousands of people and tourists crowding on the banks of Sisowath Quay, eagerly waiting for the tens of meters long boats glifing across the water.
+Visitors will be impressed by the scene of thousands of people and tourists crowding on the banks of Sisowath Quay, eagerly waiting for the tens of meters long boats gliding across the water.

 Where to Celebrate the Bon Om Touk Festival?